Egmont Group: Egmont Magazines

 In 1991, Egmont purchased the Fleetway arm of IPC Media in the UK from a company owned by Robert Maxwell, and merged it with their existing comics publishing division, London Editions, and thus became Britain's largest comic book publisher.
 The resultant company, Fleetway Editions, was absorbed into the main Egmont brand by 2000, having largely divested itself of its original portfolio (such as 2000 AD) and continued with only reprint and licensed material titles (e.g. Sonic The Comic).
 The Fleetway archive comprises those comics characters first published by IPC subsidiaries on or after 1 January 1970, together with 26 specifically named characters first published in Buster before that date.
 In August 2016, The IPC/Fleetway library was sold to Rebellion Developments, who had previously acquired 2000 AD.

-Egmont Magazines currently publish titles including Toxic, Thomas and Friends, Disney Princess, Frozen, Minecraft, and Go Girl.
+Egmont Magazines currently publish titles including Toxic, Thomas & Friends, Disney Princess, Frozen, Minecraft, and Go Girl.

 Egmont Foundation

-Egmont is a commercial foundation with a charitable wing.
+Egmont has a charitable wing.
 The founder's last will and testament paved the way for Egmont's charitable work to support social, cultural and scientific causes.
 As a foundation, Egmont helps improve children's and young people's quality of life, donating more than 235 million Euros to social, cultural and health projects since 1920.